YLTsai0609/paper101/recomsys/fm.md

 # Abstract

-1. combine the advantages of SVM with factorlizationm models
+1. Combine the advantages of SVM with factorlizationm models
 2. FM model all interactions between variables using factorized parameters.
 3. FM is able to estimate interactions with huge sparsity.
 4. FM can be calculated in linear time.